 - Upon arrival in the U.S., you'll go through the Department of Homeland Security at the port of entry.

-- An officer will determine your eligibility to enter and the duration of your stay.
+- A CBP officer will review your documents and decide the permitted length of your stay.

 Additional Tips:

-- Be honest and straightforward in your interview.
+- Be honest and clear in your visa interview.

-- Visa requirements and processes can change, so it's important to have the latest information.
+- Visa policies and wait times can change, so always confirm the latest details.

-When you, as a U.S. citizen, are sponsoring your significant other for a tourist visa (B-2) or a fiancé(e) visa (K-1), there are specific requirements and documents that you must provide.
-The requirements differ significantly between the two types of visas:
+When applying for a U.S. visa for Colombians for your significant other, whether a B-2 tourist visa Colombia USA or a K-1 fiancé(e) visa, there are specific requirements you must provide.
+The documentation varies significantly between these two visa types:

 For a B-2 Tourist Visa: